rudrajit15/rudrajit15.github.io/_pages/publications.md

     Finished $2^{nd}$ in the public leaderboard and $3^{rd}$ in the private leaderboard (Team name : Invincibles). <a href="https://www.kaggle.com/c/ifood2018/leaderboard" style="color: #0000FF">Leaderboard Link</a>.
     Invited to present our method at CVPR 2018 (slides can be found  <a href="https://drive.google.com/file/d/1ycgDwlw62mWgaLy5qslvqjyiND0vgYTG/view?usp=sharing" style="color: #0000FF">here</a>).

+6. **Some Probabilistically Provable Aspects of Neural Networks with respect to their Learned Representations and Optimization** - Bachelor's & Master's Thesis.